1893 AHAC season: Season

-Ottawa and Quebec got into a dispute.
+First protest: Ottawa and Quebec got into a dispute.
 Quebec protested their loss on January 21 in Quebec and refused to play in the return match until the protest was decided.
 The return match was scheduled for February but was not played until March 17.
+However, the matter was ruled in favor of Ottawa.
 At the same time, Ottawa was in a dispute with the Ontario Hockey Association over the location of the final match for the Ontario championship.
 In the end, Ottawa seceded from the Ontario association.